Naimacodes/Music-Player/README.md

 # Music Player

-Created a nice UI to play music stored in the "music folder" using the HTML5 audio API
+Created a custom music player using the HTML5 audio API and Reactjs

 ## Preview